 A deeper dive into the VBA Referencing approach

 Here’s how attackers can differentiate the sandbox environment:

 The sandbox generally disables Protected View as it causes bottlenecks in the system.
 The sandbox can then immediately load the VBA engine and only then load the images.
 In a user environment where Protected View is enabled, the images load first followed by the VBA engine.

 The attacker can look at the order of the requests to determine whether his code is in a sandbox environment or not:

-Depending on the findings, the attacker can then weaponize the code.
+Depending on his findings, the attacker can then weaponize the code.

 Using this method, the attacker is able to bypass sandbox security, inserting malicious code onto servers without getting flagged.

 If once a sandbox could “arrest” a VBA macro based on its anomalous structure or attempted activity, the VBA referencing method allows attackers to hide their capabilities and change their actions to evade detection by sandboxes.
 The VBA referencing technique was tested against seven of the leading sandbox providers, and all seven were evaded successfully, with the malicious file opened on the user’s machine.
 Clearly, sandboxes are not as bullet-proof as once thought.

 There are a number of steps a company can take to mitigate this type of malware sandbox evasion method: